genome/bfx-workshop/README.md

 | October 26, 2020 | Parsing and Filtering with Python | Susanna Kiwala, John Garza |
 | November 2, 2020 | Annotation and R | Zach Skidmore|

 As presenter dates are confirmed a full Fall 2020 and Spring 2021 academic calendar schedule will be made available.
+Probable topics include RNAseq, single-cell RNA, Microbial Genomics, Cancer Genomics, Population Genetics, Immunology, and more.

 # Participation